Gilnockie Tower Ghost Hunt

 Built around 1520, Gilnockie has stood witness to turbulent centuries: betrayal and bloodshed, raids and ruin, and more recent restorations that brought the tower back from dereliction.
 Within its walls are striking features — a vaulted basement, a spiral stair, a parapet walk and beacon-stance — and even a prehistoric carved stone set into the doorway, hinting at much older mysteries.

 Woven into its long history is a collection of curious tales; local tradition tells of a husband, wife, and young daughter said to walk the rooms, their loyal hunting dog close by.
 Visitors speak of footsteps on empty stairs, faint whispers in the stone, and the occasional sense of being watched.
-Add to this the legend of the 'yin leggit' ghost, and the past feels vividly present.
+Add to this the legend of the yin leggit ghost, and the past feels vividly present.

 Over the course of the evening, guests will take part in a series of small-group sessions using traditional ghost-hunting techniques — dowsing rods, pendulums, mirror work, trigger objects, and basic audio recording.
 Each session is grounded in history and legend, encouraging participants to observe, explore, and share their experiences.